Written collaboratively by participants on our Wild Memories project in Somerset

 Froglife’s Communications & Fundraising Officer, Ashlea Mawby, felt inspired by the work she does here at Froglife and wrote this poem.

-Inspired by Nature: A Poem of Return
+Inspired by Nature: A Farewell Poem

 Inspired by Nature is a themed Croak to entertain you with art and creative writing based on nature and the outdoors.
 We hope it will stimulate you to get creative and produce something yourself.
 If you do and would like to share them with us, please post them on our Facebook page, Twitter account, or email us at info@froglife.org